 Flash Floods: Avoid canyons during rain storms and be prepared to move to higher ground.
 While driving, be alert for water running in washes and across road dips.

 Mine Hazards: Do not enter mine tunnels or shafts.
-Mines may be unstable, have hidden shafts, pockets of bad air and poisonous gas.
+Mines may be unstable, have hidden shafts, pockets of bad air, and poisonous gas.

 Illegal Marijuana Cultivation Sites have been found in remote backcountry areas of Death Valley National Park.
 Learn to recognize and avoid these potentially dangerous areas.
 If you find signs of cultivation: